gv-sh/gaurav-singh.info/journal/2013-12-31-first-year-at-srishti.md

 _After the first day at Srishti's old campus_

 2013 was a year of new experiences.
-From attending the first design workshop in Bangalore to my eventual enrollment at Srishti, the year brought new experiences.
+From attending the first design workshop in Bangalore to my eventual enrolment at Srishti, the year brought new experiences.
 I was eager to join a design school after dropping a year to prepare for it, and I imagined an open-ended program, giving me the responsibility to make decisions about my projects and courses.
 The reality was a bit different, as mandatory core courses blocked my time and left me busy for other projects.

 However, I began to appreciate that these courses were designed to help us understand the different schools of thought.
 Despite this, given the program's pace, it took me more time.
 Nevertheless, I quickly realized the immense amount of resources and knowledge available at Srishti.
 One year or maybe even two years wouldn't be sufficient to grasp the essence of designing.